mayan-edms/Mayan-EDMS/docs/topics/smart_links.rst

 Smart links are usefull for navigation between documents.
-They are rule based but don't create any organizational structure, just show the documents that match the rules as evaluated against the metadata of the currently displayed document.
+They are rule based, but don't create any organizational structure.
+They just show the documents that match the rules as evaluated against the metadata of the currently displayed document.